tldrio/tldr-api/review-stan.md

 	RESTful and makes a db call to check if id tldr exist all the time -> BAD

-## Architecture changes needed

-* i'm not sure that models should be defined at the same place as the model helpers, it looks kinda weird to me.
+## Other questions

+* how did you decide on the 1500 characters limit?
+* why do you need to validate protocol in url?